Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Malgrange's theorem

-\begin{proof}[Proof of Theorem \ref{t_Malgrange}] First, by Lemma \ref{l:q_fact} we may replace $X$ by a quasi-\'etale cyclic cover and so may assume that $N^{[*]}_{\cal F}$ is Cartier and so $\cal F_{|X^*}$ is defined by an integrable 1-form $\omega$ which is non-vanishing on $X^*$.
+Next, by Lemma \ref{l:q_fact} we may replace $X$ by a quasi-\'etale cyclic cover and so may assume that $N^{[*]}_{\cal F}$ is Cartier and so $\cal F_{|X\setminus P}$ is defined by an integrable 1-form $\omega$ which is non-vanishing on $X\setminus P$.
 By Corollary \ref{c:cover_hgvs} we have that that $\omega$ admits a holomorphic Godbillon-Vey sequence $(\omega_k)$.